zamalali/Height-Detection/README.md

 - Automated voice instructions for user guidance.
 - Calibration using a reference image with a known distance.

+## Demo

+Check out the demonstration of the project on YouTube to see how it works in action:          [Output Video](https://www.youtube.com/watch?v=TGIpzLwkKLk).

 ## Prerequisites

 Ensure your system meets the following requirements: